Tetrabyte/SecureSend/Configuration.md

 Add `app/assets/stylesheets/themes/mynewtheme.css` and set `PWP__THEME=mynewtheme`.

 This would cause that CSS file to be loaded and used as the theme for the site.
-Please refer to existing themes if you would like to author your theme for Password Pusher.
+Please refer to existing themes if you would like to author your theme for Tbyte Secure Send.

 Remember that after the new theme is configured, assets must be precompiled again.
 See the the previous section for instructions

 # How to Add Custom CSS

-Password Pusher supports adding custom CSS to the application.
+Tbyte Secure Send supports adding custom CSS to the application.
 The application hosts a `custom.css` file located at `app/assets/stylesheets/custom.css`.
 This file is loaded last so it take precedence over all built in themes and styling.

 This file can either be modified directly or in the case of Docker containers, a new file mounted over the existing one.